 The maintenance of a good atmosphere at NDSNZ Shows relates closely to the quality of judging.
 With the establishment of the Judging Manual exhibitors are now better equipped to assess the competency of judges.
-The National Executive's Subcommittee on Judging has been established to develop, monitor and assist in obtaining the desired outcome of high quality judging.
+The National Executive's Subcommittee on Judging has been established to develop, monitor and assist in obtaining the desired outcome of high-quality judging.
 Their terms of reference are therefore very important.
 They are as follows:

 - 1. To oversee all matters concerned with judging at National Shows - 2.
-To develop and monitor processes for the maintenance of high quality judging through (1) a robust training procedures for J's and AJ's accompanied by a carefully documented promotional system (2) a regular review of the performance of SJ's (3) regular attendance by SJ's, J's and AJ's at Judging Schools which will be arranged annually by the Subcommittee.
-All judges are required to attend a minimum of two Judging Schools in a five year period. - 3.
-To recommend to National Executive improvements in the current procedures - 4.
-To recommend to National Executive the appointment of Judging Convenors at each National Show, and Judging Panels.
-In so doing the Subcommittee will be required to bear in mind: - (i) The need to rotate SJ's as much as possible within the constraint of avoiding placing Judges on panels where their blooms are being adjudicated (especially the SJ). - (ii) The need to place J's and AJ's with different SJ's. - (iii) In order to ensure the above the Chair of the Subcommittee will be expected to keep records of where and with whom individuals have judged. - 5.
+To develop and monitor processes for the maintenance of high-quality judging through (1) a robust training procedure for J's and AJs accompanied by a carefully documented promotional system (2) a regular review of the performance of SJ's (3) regular attendance by SJ's, J's and AJs at Judging Schools which will be arranged annually by the Subcommittee.
+All judges are encouraged to attend a minimum of two Judging Schools in a five-year period. - 3.
+To recommend to National Executive improvements in the current procedures. - 4.
+To recommend to National Executive the appointment of Judging Convenors at each National Show and Judging Panels.
+In so doing the Subcommittee will be required to bear in mind: - i.
+The need to rotate SJ's as much as possible within the constraint of avoiding placing Judges on panels where their blooms are being adjudicated (especially the SJ). - ii.
+The need to place J's and AJs with different SJ's. - iii.
+To ensure the above the Chair of the Subcommittee will be expected to keep records of where and with whom individuals have judged. - 5.
 To recommend the promotion of J's and AJ's, following a detailed and careful consideration of reports and other records of their performance. - 6.
-To review regularly the procedures and criteria for the promotion of judges, including the evaluation form.
+To regularly review the procedures and criteria for the promotion of judges, including the evaluation form.
 In areas of doubt the Subcommittee may consult with appropriate Senior Judges. - 7.
 To keep an overview of the processes used by SJ's in assessing J's and AJ's performance. - 8.
-To deals with any complaints about judging. - 9.
-To review regularly the Judging and Show Rules and Regulations and to recommend changes to National Executive. - 10.
-To review regularly the procedures for judging as laid down in the Appendices to the Judging Manual - 11.
+To deal with any complaints about judging. - 9.
+To regularly review the Judging and Show Rules and Regulations and to recommend changes to National Executive. - 10.
+To regularly review the procedures for judging as laid down in the Appendices to the Judging Manual - 11.
 To consider, in the first instance, any proposed changes to the Judging Manual and to make recommendations to the National Executive.